faridhnzz/fontlay/README.md

 # Fontlay

-A simple Google Fonts proxy and privacy-friendly.
-Prevent your users from being tracked and push your privacy.
+Fontlay is a Google Fonts alternative.
+With a zero-logging policy to prevent your users from being tracked, open-source, privacy-first to helps you push your privacy to the next level.

 ## 🏷️ Feature